JoyeZLearning/MaDiNet/README.md

 ## MaDiNet: Mamba Diffusion Network for SAR Target Detection (IEEE TCVST 2025)

-👑**We're quite intrigued by MaDiNet and hope it can serve as a delightful spark of inspiration for more friends to delve into this fascinating field.**
+👑**MaDiNet is the first work to integrate Gamma distribution into diffusion model with Mamba for SAR target detection.**

-✨**MaDiNet is the first work to integrate Gamma distribution into diffusion model with Mamba for SAR target detection.**
+✨**We're quite intrigued by MaDiNet and hope it can serve as a delightful spark of inspiration for more friends to delve into this fascinating field.**